irods/irods/docs/Admin_Guide.md

 ### Within A Zone

 When a client connects to a resource server and then authenticates, the resource server connects to the iCAT server to perform the authentication.
-To make this more secure, you must configure the `zone_id` to cause the iRODS system to authenticate the servers themselves.
-This `zone_id` should be a unique and arbitrary string (maximum alphanumeric length of 50), one for your whole zone:
+To make this more secure, you must configure the `zone_key` to cause the iRODS system to authenticate the servers themselves.
+This `zone_key` should be a unique and arbitrary string (maximum alphanumeric length of 50), one for your whole zone:

 ~~~
-"zone_id": "SomeChosenIDString",
+"zone_key": "SomeChosenKeyString",
 ~~~

 This allows the resource servers to verify the identity of the iCAT server beyond just relying on DNS.